Los Horcones massacre

-The Horcones Massacre (Masacre Los Horcones) was a series of killings centered on the Los Horcones ranch in the department of Olancho, Honduras, in June 1975, in which up to 14 religious leaders, campesinos, and students were killed by the Honduran military.
+The Horcones Massacre (Spanish: Masacre Los Horcones) was a series of killings centered on the Los Horcones ranch in Olancho, Honduras on 25 June 1975.
+Up to 14 religious leaders, farmers and students were killed by the Honduran military.

-Major Jose Enrique Chinchilla, Lieutenant Benjamin Plata, Manuel Zelaya and Carlos Bahr were convicted for involvement the massacre.
-Manuel Zelaya is the father of Manuel Zelaya, later president of Honduras.
+Major José Enrique Chinchilla, Lieutenant Benjamin Plata, José Manuel Zelaya Ordóñez and Carlos Bähr were convicted for their involvement in the massacre.
+Manuel Zelaya is the father of Manuel Zelaya, who later became the President of Honduras.

 Events

 Among those killed were Father Iván Betancourt, a visiting Colombian priest working in areas where agrarian reform cooperatives were organizing, and Father Michael Jerome Cypher (Padre Casimiro), a priest visiting from Wisconsin, United States who was tortured to death during an interrogation.

 Five farmers were burned alive in a bread oven.
 The bodies of two priests were castrated and severely mutilated.
 Two women were thrown into a well alive before the shaft was dynamited.

 According to journalist and author Wendy Griffin, "The Massacre of Los Horcones was seen as a clash between the interests of large landowners and the social activism of the church of the time."
 After the bodies were found, the federal government ordered all priests, monks, and nuns to leave the area for their own safety.

 One of the victims was Máximo Aguilera, the father of Christian Democratic Party congressman Lucas Aguilera.